 Any solicitation undertaken that is directed to:

-- a. registered student clubs or student organizations must receive approval from the Enrollment Management and Student Experience Office. - b. faculty or staff (including contracted service providers) must receive approval from the Human Resources department.
+- registered student clubs or student organizations must receive approval from the Student Engagement Office. - b. faculty or staff (including contracted service providers) must receive approval from the Human Resources department.

 III.
 Violations of this Policy